im-still-thinking/asvaLabsAssignment/README.md

 1. Log in using one of the mock users (user1, user2, user3, user4, user5)
 2. Create a topic to propose a change to the website's color or font
 3. Vote on active topics
-4. After the 5-minute voting period, the system will:
+4. After the voting threshold is reached, the system will:
    - Process the votes using the Vote Agent
    - Evaluate the results using the Policy Agent
-   - If approved, generate and apply code changes using the Code Agent
+   - If approved, generate and apply code changes using the Code Agent (StarCoder)
    - Update the webapp to reflect the changes

 ## Project Structure